 You can also mix the mica with alcohol and use a brush to paint over the parts of the soap you want to have a golden touch.

-Once the soap is dry, it is time to unmold.
+Once the soap is dry, it is time to unmold it.

-If the soaps are for a gift, wrap them nicely and add Christmas accents to the wrap.
+If the soaps are for a gift, wrap them nicely and add Christmas accents to the wrapping paper.

 How To Use It